Reclassifying Feynman integrals as special functions

-The \texttt{AMFlow} method allows conveniently evaluating FIs at any kinematic point in the kinematic space.
-For phenomenological applications, one may simply populate the whole kinematic space by evaluating each individual kinematic point with the \texttt{AMFlow} method, first fixing the kinematic variables and then moving along the direction of the auxiliary parameter to find the integral value.
-This approach is easy to implement and easy to parallelize, but it ignores the fact that the value of FIs at two nearby kinematic points often changes smoothly, which makes its efficiency suboptimal.
+The AMFlow method offers a convenient means of evaluating FIs at any kinematic point.
+For practical applications, one can systematically cover the entire kinematic space by assessing each individual point using the AMFlow method.
+This involves first fixing the kinematic variables and then progressing along the auxiliary parameter direction to derive the integral value.
+Although this approach is straightforward to implement and parallelize, it overlooks the fact that the values of FIs at two nearby kinematic points often exhibit smooth changes, leading to suboptimal efficiency.

-The information about how Feyman integrals change in the kinematic space is already encoded in the differential equation with respect to the kinematic variables that span the space.
-Thus, once we know the value of the integrals at one kinematic point, it is much more convenient to move directly from one point to another in the kinematic space than to move along the extra dimension of the auxiliary parameter every single time.
+The dynamics of how FIs evolve in the kinematic space is inherently encoded in the differential equations concerning the kinematic variables that define the space.
+Hence, once the integral value at one kinematic point is known, it proves more convenient to navigate directly between points in the kinematic space rather than traversing the auxiliary parameter dimension every time.

-The difference between these two approaches can be clearly seen in Fig.~\ref{fig:kinematic_space}.
-In this example, the kinematic space is spanned by the center-of-mass energy $s$ and scattering angle $\theta$, while the auxiliary mass parameter used by \texttt{AMFlow} is denoted as $\eta$.
+The distinction between the two approaches is evident in Fig.~\ref{fig:kinematic_space}.
+In this illustration, the kinematic space is characterized by the center-of-mass energy $s$ and scattering angle $\theta$, with the auxiliary mass parameter denoted as $\eta$ in the context of the AMFlow method.
 In the first approach, each point in the kinematic space is evaluated along the $\eta$ direction.
-While in the second approach, $p_{1}$ is first evaluated with the help of \texttt{AMFlow}, and $p_{2}$ is then evaluated using the differential equation along the $\theta$ direction, and finally along the $s$ direction.
-One could also move along any curve in the kinematic space, provided that the correct analytic continuation is used.
+In the second approach, however, point $p_{1}$ is initially assessed using AMFlow, and subsequently, point $p_{2}$ is evaluated using the differential equation along the $\theta$ direction, followed by the $s$ direction.
+This flexible approach also allows movement along any curve in the kinematic space, provided that the correct analytic continuation is applied.